IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Used window_size = 10 and fs = 50 for NN. window_size = 50 too large for mini batching method.
 Results: nan.
 Requires further tuning.
 - Explored driving_force = x*theta for original mini batching NN.
 After 20+ epochs nan also appears.
 - Scaling/normalization suggested by Xianfeng was already done in my code.
 - Not yet started with experimental data because tuning for NN must first be improved.

+## Next Steps ##
+- Put window_size = 0.1 or 0.2 and fs = 100 for synthetic data.
+Make sure FFT makes sense.
+- Tune NN until it is accurate for all general forms of driving_force.
+Focus on scaling.
+- Add -alpha*driving_force to first ODE.
+- Produce contour plots and plot exact points in time of data to compare precisely.